jlalisan/Anopheles/README.md

 Snakemake (7.14) can be installed via a command line input, this can be done for any engine, this does not have to be conda. ```conda install -c bioconda snakemake``` Furthermore a complete installation guide can be found [here](https://snakemake.readthedocs.io/en/stable/getting_started/installation.html).

-The SRA-toolkit (3.0.2) can be cloned from the github via [SRA-toolkit](https://github.com/ncbi/sra-tools/wiki/02.-Installing-SRA-Toolkit) here a full installation guide is also shown for the first time user of this program.
+The SRA-toolkit (3.0.2) can be cloned from the GitHub via [SRA-toolkit](https://github.com/ncbi/sra-tools/wiki/02.-Installing-SRA-Toolkit) here a full installation guide is also shown for the first time user of this program.
 Do note that if there are multiple users and for the first time, the following argument needs to be used.
 ```export PATH=$PATH:/path/to/sratoolkit/bin```
 This needs to be done if the program has trouble finding the prefetch or the fasterq-dump application needed.